Welcome to today's edition of the Rush 24-7 podcast.

 And he's down to 40, what is it, 43% approval in Rasmussen?

-The latest associated press poll found that the fewer people approve of Congress than at any point in Obama's presidency.
+The latest Associated Press poll found that the fewer people approve of Congress than at any point in Obama's presidency.

-Support has dropped significantly since January to a dismal 22%, as the health care debate has roiled Capitol Hill.
+Support has dropped significantly since January to a dismal 22% as the health care debate has roiled Capitol Hill.

-I'm I'm not I'm not I'm not saying we're out of the woods with these people.
+I'm not saying we're out of the woods with these people.

-All that by by design, by the way.
+All that by design, by the way.

-She said that the industry may make money in the short term, but it won't work for Americans, and it eventually won't help insurers.
+She said that the industry may make money in the short term, but it won't work for Americans and it eventually won't help insurers.

 Why else would they be trying to force insurance companies to take on preconditions?

-That means that many, if not most people, will happily wait until they desperately need insurance coverage for an illness or accident before they resort to buying any.
+That means that many, if not most, people will happily wait until they desperately need insurance coverage for an illness or accident before they resort to buying any.

-Well, that's not that's not even insurance.
+Well, that's not even insurance.

 That's private sector welfare, and they can't stay in business doing that, which is the purpose.